smokers logo.Smokers

 A Kamado Joe Big Joe III isolated on black, next to text describing this article as a review.

-Some would say Kamado Joe (KJ) was already the King of ceramic BBQs, and that was before 2019 saw the release of the new Classic Joe III and the Big Joe III.
+Some would say Kamado Joe (KJ) was already the King of ceramic BBQs, and that was before 2019 saw the release of the new version 3 range.

 Already owning a Classic, I decided to buy the Big Joe III, and wow, am I glad I did!
 I loved the look of Kamado Joe’s new lineup and was excited by the new features and advances in grill technology they had made.
 So I just had to buy one.